Molecular regulation of cancer immunity

 Objectives

 Cancer progression is often indexed to the quality of the anti-tumor immune response.
 Conversely, these immune responses can be deleterious in the settings of autoimmune diseases.
 In this context, understanding the molecular mechanisms orchestrating the function of immune cells in their target tissues, is of major interest for the development of new therapies for cancer and autoimmunity.
-The team “Molecular Regulation of Cancer Immunity” is particularly interested in the role of the NF-kB family of transcription factors in T-cell biology.
-Our recent work has demonstrated specific and divergent functions of the different NF-kB subunits in the function of regulatory T cells, which are potent inhibitors of immunity.
-Our goal now is to decipher the possible roles of NF-kB in the function of effector T cells (Teff), which have dual functions: protective in cancer and pathogenic in autoimmune diseases.
-Our work may not only reveal new mechanisms of regulation of the immune system, but also highlight new therapeutic targets for the treatment of cancer or autoimmunity.
+The team “Molecular Regulation of Cancer Immunity” is particularly interested in the role of the NF-kB family of transcription factors in the biology of different T-cell subsets.
+Our work spans from fundamental studies (regulation of chromatin accessibility and transcription by NF-kB) to therapeutic applications (checkpoint inhibitors, CAR-T cells).

 Projects

-The research of the team is articulated around 3 major projects:
+The research of the team is articulated around 3 axes: